 At IDRSolutions, our PDF Viewer (part of our JPedal Library) currently uses Java Swing to create the PDF Viewer interface.
 However, we are now also in the process of developing a JavaFX PDF Viewer, this involves mimicking our Swing PDF Viewer and producing the same Graphical Interface but with JavaFX 2.2 instead.

-In this tutorial I will be demonstrating how to produce a glowing border effect which you can apply to any JavaFX Node, see the desired effect bellow.
+In this tutorial, I will be demonstrating how to produce a glowing border effect which you can apply to any JavaFX Node, see the desired effect below.

 To achieve the glowing border effect in JavaFX we will be using the JavaFX class DropShadow, the key methods of the DropShadow class are setOffsetX and setOffsetY, manipulating these methods by a positive value will move the shadow right/up, manipulating them by a negative value will move them left/down.
 To create a uniform glow around the Node we want to use a value of 0f for both X and Y.